nmenant/Intro-Docker-lab-F5-ISCFY17/docs/getting-started/connecting-to-udf.rst

 .. topic:: Change keyboard input

    The default keyboard mapping is set to english.
-If you need to change it, here is the method:
+If you need to change it, here is the method

    * Click on the start menu button and type 'Region' in the search field.
    * Click on 'Region and Language' option in the search list